cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-stmt-alter-extension.md

 This form updates the extension to a newer version.
 The extension must supply a suitable update script (or series of scripts) that can modify the currently-installed version into the requested version.

-SET SCHEMA
+**`SET SCHEMA`**

-:   This form moves the extension member objects into another schema.
+This form moves the extension member objects into another schema.
 The extension must be *relocatable* for this command to succeed.

-ADD member_object
+**`ADD member_object`**

-:   This form adds an existing object to the extension.
+This form adds an existing object to the extension.
 This is mainly useful in extension update scripts.
 The object will subsequently be treated as a member of the extension; notably, it can only be dropped by dropping the extension.

-DROP member_object
+**`DROP member_object`**

-:   This form removes a member object from the extension.
+This form removes a member object from the extension.
 This is mainly useful in extension update scripts.
 The object is not dropped, only disassociated from the extension.

 See [Packaging Related Objects into an Extension](https://www.postgresql.org/docs/12/extend-extensions.html) for more information about these operations.